samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 have implemented this, imagine the equal operator as a function, such as the following pseudo code illustrates.

 ```
-equals(lhs, rhs)
+equals(object lhs, object rhs)
 ```

-The actual Hyperlambda code that would be the equivalent of the above pseudo code, can be found below.
+The actual Hyperlambda code that would be the equivalent of the above pseudo code, can be found below, and this code actually executes successfully if you execute it as Hyperlambda.

 ```
 eq